 12. Earliest Recorded Cases of Sleep Paralysis dates back to the 10th century

-While the earliest recorded cases of the sleep paralysis can be found in the 10th century Persian medical texts, the first clinical observation, however, was performed by Dutch physician named Isbrand Diemerbroeck sometime during 1664, who treated an elderly woman suffering from consistent nightmares.
+While the earliest recorded cases of the sleep paralysis can be found in the 10th-century Persian medical texts, the first clinical observation, however, was performed by a Dutch physician named Isbrand Diemerbroeck sometime during 1664, who treated an elderly woman suffering from consistent nightmares.

 11. It is More Common Than We Think

-Sleep paralysis was once thought to be an extremely rare condition, but after many researches conducted in Japan, China, Canada and the United States, scientists are now confident that about 40% to 50% of the total people in the world experience it at least once in their lifetime.
-Many studies also indicate that this percentage could even reach to more than 60%.
+Sleep paralysis was once thought to be an extremely rare condition, but after many studies conducted in Japan, China, Canada, and the United States, scientists are now confident that about 40% to 50% of the total people in the world experience it at least once in their lifetime.
+Many studies also indicate that this percentage could even reach more than 60%.

 10. Sleeping Position can also Play a Role

-Various researches have shown that when someone sleeps in the supine position (on their back) they are more likely to experience episodes of sleep paralysis than people who sleeps in prone position, with chest down.
+Various studies have shown that when someone sleeps in the supine position (on their back) they are more likely to experience episodes of sleep paralysis than people who sleep in a prone position, with chest down.